mdn/content/files/en-us/web/http/cookies/index.md

 If the domain and scheme are different, the cookie is not considered to be from the same site, and is referred to as a _third-party cookie_.
 While the server hosting a web page sets first-party cookies, the page may contain components stored on servers in other domains, such as images or other documents embedded in {{htmlelement("iframe")}}s.
 These components may set third-party cookies.

 > **Note:** Third-party cookies are sometimes referred to as _cross-site cookies_.
-This is arguably a more accurate name, as _third-party cookies_ implies ownership by a third-party company or organization.
-However, the behavior and potential issues are the same whether you own all the involved sites or not.
+This is arguably a more accurate name, as _third-party cookies_ imply ownership by a third-party company or organization.
+However, the behavior and potential issues are the same whether or not you own all the involved sites.

 Typical use cases for third-party cookies include sharing user profile information or collecting analytics across different related domains.
 They are also often used for advertising and tracking users across the web.